-Meetings of Noncurriculum-Related Groups (Secondary Grade Levels Only)
+Meetings of Non-curricular Groups (Secondary Grade Levels Only)

-Student-organized, student-led noncurriculum-related groups are permitted to meet during the hours designated by the principal before and after school.
+Student-organized, student-led non-curricular groups are permitted to meet during the hours designated by the principal before and after school.
 These groups must comply with the requirements of policy FNAB(LOCAL).